humdek-unibe-ch/gar-gaze_analysis_r/README.md

-# R Bindings for `libgac`
+# `gar`: R Bindings for `libgac`

-This repository holds an R package which implement the bindings to the gaze analysis library [gac](http://phhum-a209-cp.unibe.ch:10012/LIB/LIB-gaze_analysis_c).
+This repository holds an R package which implements the bindings to the gaze analysis library [gac](http://phhum-a209-cp.unibe.ch:10012/LIB/LIB-gaze_analysis_c).
-This R package is called `gar` which stands for Gaze Analysis in R.

 Note that bindings were only created for high level functions to parse for fixations and saccades.
 Filters must be controlled through the filter parameter structure.

 ## Quick Start

-Install and load the library (where `<version and os> stands for the appropriate postfix`):
+Install and load the library (where `<version and os>` stands for the appropriate file postfix depending on the library version and the target operating system):

 ```R
 install.packages('release/gar_<version and os>', repos = NULL)